taylorzr/verbalize/README.md

   result = MyAction.call(a: 1000)

   expect(result).to be_failed
-  expect(result.value).to eq '1000 is greater than 100!'
+  expect(result.failure).to eq '1000 is greater than 100!'
 end
 ```